directvt/vtm/doc/architecture.md

     # The `vtm -r` option is auto converted to the `vtm -r noui`.
     ```

-### Running a standalone console application
+### Run a standalone console application

-- Run command
+- Run command:
     ```bash
     vtm -r term /path/to/console/app
     # The `vtm -r term` option means to run the built-in terminal to host the console application.
     ```

-### Running a standalone console application without extra UI
+### Run a standalone console application without extra UI

-- Run command
+- Run command:
     ```bash
     vtm -r noui /path/to/console/app
-    # The `vtm -r noui` option means to run the built-in terminal without menu and bottom bar.
+    # The `vtm -r noui` option means to run the built-in terminal without menu and bottom bar (NoUI built-in terminal type).
     ```
     or
     ```bash
     vtm -r /path/to/console/app
     # The `vtm -r ...` option is auto converted to the `vtm -r noui ...`.
     ```
+    or
+    ```bash
+    vtm /path/to/console/app
+    # The `vtm -r noui ...` option is used by default.
+    ```

 ## Remote access

 In general, the local and remote platforms may be different.

-When DirectVT mode is enabled, all keyboard, mouse and other input events are transmitted between hosts in binary form.
+When DirectVT mode is enabled, all keyboard, mouse and other input events are transmitted between hosts in a binary endianness-aware form.

 The following examples assume that vtm is installed on both the local and remote sides.

-### Running a standalone console application remotely via SSH
+### Run a standalone console application remotely over SSH

 - Remote side
-    - Running SSH-server
+    - Run SSH-server if it is not running.
 - Local side
-    - Run command
+    - Run command:
     ```bash
     vtm -r xlvt ssh user@server vtm -r noui /path/to/console/app
     # The `vtm -r xlvt` option means to run the next statement in DirectVT/XLVT mode.
-    # The `ssh user@server vtm -r noui` statement means to connect via ssh and run the built-in terminal on the remote host.
+    # The `ssh user@server vtm -r noui` statement means to connect via ssh and run the built-in terminal of NoUI type on the remote host.
     ```
     or
     ```bash
-    vtm ssh user@server vtm -r /path/to/console/app
+    vtm ssh user@server vtm /path/to/console/app
-    # The `vtm -r ...` option is auto converted to the `vtm -r noui ...`.
     ```

-### Running vtm in DirectVT mode remotely via SSH
+### Run remote vtm desktop in DirectVT mode over SSH

 - Remote side
-    - Running SSH-server
+    - Run SSH-server if it is not running.
 - Local side
-    - Run command
+    - Run command:
     ```bash
     vtm -r xlvt ssh user@server vtm
     # The `vtm -r xlvt` option means to run the next statement in DirectVT/XLVT mode.
-    # The `ssh user@server vtm` statement means to connect via ssh and run vtm on the remote host.
+    # The `ssh user@server vtm` statement means to connect via ssh and run the vtm desktop on the remote host.
     ```
     or
     ```bash
     vtm ssh user@server vtm
-    # The `-r xlvt` option is auto added if the first command line argument starts with `ssh ...`.
+    # The `-r xlvt` option is auto added if the first command line argument starts with `ssh` keyword.
     ```

-### Running vtm in ANSI/VT mode remotely via SSH
+### Run remote vtm desktop in ANSI/VT mode over SSH

 - Remote side
-    - Running SSH-server
+    - Run SSH-server if it is not running.
 - Local side
-    - Run commands
+    - Run commands:
     ```bash
     ssh user@server
     vtm